-Alternative loans are private loans through lending institutions and are not part of the federal student loan programs.
-Alternative loans are more expensive than the federal student loans and should only be used as a last option after all other options have been exhausted.
-Alternative student loans are made in the student's name, and usually require a co-signer.
+Private loans are through lending institutions and are not part of the federal student loan programs.
+Private loans are more expensive than the federal student loans and should only be used as a last option after all other options have been exhausted.
+Private student loans are made in the student's name, and usually require a co-signer.

-We would encourage you to set up an appointment with a financial aid counselor before you borrow an alternative loan to ensure that you have examined all possible options.
+We would encourage you to set up an appointment with a financial aid counselor before you borrow a private loan to ensure that you have examined all possible options.
 Unless you have unusual circumstances, we would always recommend that you borrow your maximum eligibility under the federal student loan programs before you turn to a private loan.
-If you decide you need an alternative loan, choose a loan that best meets your needs and borrow only what you need.
+If you decide you need a private loan, choose a loan that best meets your needs and borrow only what you need.
 Remember you will be required to pay back these funds.

-When contacting an alternative loan lender, you may want to have some questions prepared so that you can compare the different alternative loan programs.
+When contacting a private loan lender, you may want to have some questions prepared so that you can compare the different alternative loan programs.

 Questions you should have answered before you borrow:

 - Are there up front costs or origination fees?

 - Will the interest begin accruing while I am in school?
 What is the current interest rate and does it fluctuate?

 - If I miss an interest payment is there a penalty?